 Real-time density measurement can help to verify changes in the slurry from the grinding circuit to the flotation cells.
-The effect of flotation feed density on metallurgical performance has been investigated.
-Results of test work have shown that the pulp density affects key parameters of the flotation process in both the pulp and froth phases (Runge et al, 2012).
-One of the findings was that froth phase recovery presumably improves because of a stabilising effect due to a greater loading of solids on bubble surfaces.
+The effect of flotation feed density on metallurgical performance was previously investigated.
+Results of test work have shown that the pulp density affects key parameters of the flotation circuit in both the pulp and froth phases (Runge et al, 2012).
+One of the findings was that froth phase recovery presumably improves because of a stabilizing effect due to a greater loading of solids on bubble surfaces.